Salahedd1/XO_game/README.md

-#XO_Game
+# XO Game
-This a game built using Java
+This is an XO game for two players built using Java